- Grammar development starts at a young age and is crucial in helping children express their ideas clearly.

 Every day is a learning day with your little one.
 We have talked about the development of language before and about various language milestones that you can re-visit here in our blog.
 However, today we will focus on a very important piece of language: Grammar.

 Grammar is a set of rules that helps us put words and ideas into phrases that anyone can understand.
-Our little one’s set of rules starts developing at a very young age, and grammar becomes a tool in use every time she wants to express an idea.
+Our little one’s set of rules starts developing at a very young age, and grammar becomes a useful tool every time she wants to express an idea.

 How does grammar develop?

 It will do so as children are exposed to language.
 That’s why it is so important to provide your little one with learning opportunities and model a varied and complex language for her to be able to use it later on.

 Between 25-30 months old, she might start using more than one word per phrase or even use possessives.
 For example, “Daddy ,like” or “Mommy, out” and we can see complexity starting to rise.
 Your daughter might even start using suffixes, changing “jump” for “jumping”.
 During this stage, we can help her develop a better use of grammar with these techniques:

 - When she attempts to say a word and it comes out wrong, repeat the word clearly one time, or use questions like “What did you say?”.
 According to a study on indirect techniques when correcting language, this technique helps your little one change to the correct pronunciation.
 It might take a few attempts or get it right with the first try!

 - Show you are interested in whatever she wants to express, and respond to her modeling more complex phrases.
 Whatever she says, try to build it up a little.
 For example, if she says, “Daddy here!”, you can say “Yes, daddy just arrived home from the supermarket.”

 - Read a book.
 Story time can be a great opportunity to hear and absorb the correct use of grammar.
 Read books at a steady pace, with the right volume and pronunciation, so she can take it all in.